Heritage tourism: Cultural tourism

 Culture, heritage and the arts have contributed to the appeal of tourist destinations.
 Cultural heritage tourists might travel to see performances and productions of intangible heritage associated with the history of certain regions.
-Revenue from this form of tourism can be transferred to local economies, it can also appropriate cultural heritage for entertainment.
+Revenue from this form of tourism can be transferred to local economies, but this form of tourism can also appropriate cultural heritage for entertainment.
 Heritage tourism can sometimes be supported by municipalities through promotion and tourist information in their administrative units, e.g., cities such as Poland's Warsaw.

 Forms

 Cultural heritage tourism involves visits to immovable historic sites which might include industrial sites such as fortifications, transportation facilities, and other sites that might show the technologies of the past.
 The purchase of cultural goods, including numismatic coins, antiquarian books, and antiques, can also be associated with heritage tourism when collectors travel to those locations.

 Tourism organizations in these regions can offer specialized visits that allow tourists to experience the gastronomic heritage associated with multiple brands.
-For example, Brittany (France), is associated with Galette, while Normandy is associated with Calvados.
+For example, Brittany (France) is associated with Galette, while Normandy is associated with Calvados.
 In the United States, the region known as the Old Bourbon is associated with Bourbon whiskey production.